AdaLollA/HnB-Automation/2 - Project1/Moderator_Notes_Intelligence_Squared.md

 ## Beginning of debate
 1. present debaters (names)
-2. present topic - what is the topic and what is the exact question that the debates are for or against
+2. present motion - what is the topic and what is the exact question that the debates are for or against
 3. present debaters in detail (what do they work, which fields do they work in, ...)
 4. announce round 1